-Previous works show that developers usually ask for help from the core team members, who should be expected to share their motivation, knowledge, and experience [Minto and Murphy 2007, Kononenko et al. 2016].
-However, this may not always work as the core team members could be too busy to respond [Yu et al. 2015, Gousios et al. 2015, Steinmacher et al. 2018].
+Murphy, 2007; Kononenko et al., 2016).
+However, this may not always work as the core team members could be too busy to respond (Yu et al., 2015; Gousios et al., 2015; Steinmacher et al., 2018).
 Other experienced developers outside of the core team could also be helpful, and might be more available.
-That is, all collaboration is essential for the project to succeed [Gamalielsson and Lundell 2014].
-Hence, all contributions should be appreciated and encouraged [Pham et al. 2013, Gousios et al. 2014, Pinto et al. 2016].
+That is, all collaboration is essential for the project to succeed (Gamalielsson and Lundell, 2014).
+Hence, all contributions should be appreciated and encouraged (Pham et al., 2013; Gousios et al., 2014; Pinto et al., 2016).

-Previous research also mentions that not having enough people to perform core team roles, such as maintainers, supporters, and reviewers, impacts the sustainability of the project [Jiang et al. 2015, Costa et al. 2021].
-Developer turnover can also have a negative impact, as a small group of developers may become overloaded with information and knowledge [Avelino et al. 2016, Ferreira et al. 2017], while others may have limited access to knowledge-sharing opportunities (e.g., collaborations, discussions) [Tamburri et al. 2015].
+Previous research also mentions that not having enough people to perform core team roles, such as maintainers, supporters, and reviewers, impacts the sustainability of the project (Jiang et al., 2015; Costa et al., 2021).
+Developer turnover can also have a negative impact, as a small group of developers may become overloaded with information and knowledge (Avelino et al., 2016; Ferreira et al., 2017), while others may have limited access to knowledge-sharing opportunities (e.g., collaborations, discussions) (Tamburri et al., 2015).
 These situations can lead to frustration and encourage developers to leave the project.
 These issues all relate to how developers interact with each other and how these relationships affect the project.
 Therefore, it is crucial to optimize collaboration among project developers and maintain a balanced team.

-3. Developer Recommendation Strategies
+3 Developer Recommendation Strategies

-Developer Recommendation Strategies are supported by COOPFINDER, a prototype tool that enhances opportunities for collaboration in a project based on co-changed files.
+Developer Recommendation Strategies are supported by CoopFinder, a prototype tool that enhances opportunities for collaboration in a project based on co-changed files.
 These co-changed files refer to files that two or more developers have modified.
-COOPFINDER is an interactive and visually-rich web application that helps connecting developers of these files.
+CoopFinder is an interactive and visually-rich web application that helps connecting developers of these files.

-3.1.
-Developer Recommendation Design
+3.1 Developer Recommendation Design

-COOPFINDER implements two developer recommendation strategies, namely STRATE-GIES 1 and 2, which are based on co-changed files.
-For STRATEGY 1, the number of commits was mined to determine the frequency of file modifications by a developer.
-For STRATEGY 2, the number of changed lines of code (LoC) was extracted.
-This metric computes the sum of code lines added and removed by a developer in a specific file [Constantino et al. 2023].
+CoopFinder implements two developer recommendation strategies, namely Strategies 1 and 2, which are based on co-changed files.
+For Strategy 1, the number of commits was mined to determine the frequency of file modifications by a developer.
+For Strategy 2, the number of changed lines of code (LoC) was extracted.
+This metric computes the sum of code lines added and removed by a developer in a specific file (Constantino et al., 2023a).
 Figure 1 presents an overview of the steps required to recommend a developer to another developer in the software project, as follows.